 But the Helper, the Holy Spirit (neuter), whom the Father will send in my name, he (masculine) will teach you all things and bring to your remembrance all that I have said to you.
-(John 14:26) [ESV]
+(John 14:26)

-Hence, the "something" in verse six could be either the church or the Holy Spirit.
+Therefore, the "something" in verse six could be either the church or the Holy Spirit.
+In either case, it points to a pre-tribulation rapture.

-f.
-If you do a search for the term "antichrist," you will discover that the Apostle John is the only one who calls him "antichrist."
+6) If you do a search for the term "antichrist," you will discover that the Apostle John is the only one who calls him "antichrist."
 In his first general epistle, John makes a very revealing statement regarding the antichrist.